neo4j-contrib/neomodel/README.md

     $ pip install neomodel ($ source dev # To install all things needed in a Python3 venv)

+    # neomodel can use the Rust extension to the Neo4j driver for faster transport, to install use:

+    $ pip install neomodel['rust-driver-ext']

-    # Neomodel has some optional dependencies (including Shapely), to install these use:
+    # neomodel has some optional dependencies (Shapely, pandas, numpy), to install these use:

-    $ pip install neomodel['extras']
+    $ pip install neomodel['extras, rust-driver-ext']

 To install from github: